abrahim-k/stack_overflow_data/README.md

 ![some influence developers piechart](images/some_pie.png)

-Or these are heatmaps of correlation calculated:
+Or these are heatmaps of correlations calculated:

 ![high influence developers heatmap](images/high_heatmap.png)